xy7313/leetcode-easy-medium/README.md

 Example: A = [1, 2, 3, 4]
 return: 3, for 3 arithmetic slices in A: [1, 2, 3], [2, 3, 4] and [1, 2, 3, 4] itself.
 >
+一条很有用的discuss：

-一条很有用的discuss：sum += curr really does the trick.
+sum += curr really does the trick.
 Brilliant!
 I think the easy way to understand this is that adding current number to our existing arithmetic sequence, we will have curr additional combinations of new arithmetic slices.

 Let's say if we have [1, 2, 3, 4] and currently we have 3 arithmetic slices (curr is 2).
 We are going to add 5 to our arithmetic sequence.
 So that we will have curr new slices (curr is 3), which is [3, 4, 5], [2, 3, 4, 5] and [1, 2, 3, 4, 5].
 Now, the total valid arithmetic slices is 3 + curr = 6.
 That's exactly the same as sum += curr.

 ####406.
 Queue Reconstruction by Height